Dr. Adrienne McRuvie, B.A., D.C.

 Chiropractor, Clinic Director of Oma Chiropractic

 My training in a myriad of different techniques provides me with an openness to the workings of the human body.
-My toolbox includes certifications in Reflexology, Craniosacral Therapy, and Acupuncture.
-My training with International Pediatric Chiropractic Association has provided me with a passion and love for prenatal care and care for children of all sizes.
+My toolbox includes certifications in Yoga Training, Reflexology, Cranio-sacral Therapy, and Acupuncture.
+My training with International Pediatric Chiropractic Association has provided me with a passion and love for prenatal care and care for infants & children.
 I hold a certification in the Webster technique (for breech pregnancies).

-In 2006, I became a doula (birth support) to further my interest in working with pregnant women and children.
-It has become such a part of my practice and my life; birth has a way of putting life very quickly into perspective.
+In 2006, I became a doula (birth support) to further my interest in working with pregnant women and children which has become such a big part of my practice and my life.
+Birth has a way of putting life very quickly into perspective.
+Currently I am the only Spinning Babies Aware Practitioner in Toronto, using the paradigm of “physiology before force” during pregnancy and labour.

 Dr. Adrienne’s schedule: